Chronicles of Mystery: The Tree of Life: Venice

 When she arrived to Venice she meets a gondolier, but right in front of her eyes he was assassinated by a masked figure.
 Sylvie finds a chronometer, and a coin (a murder mark), next to the body.
 She thoroughly examines the chronometer and finds out that it dates to 1872, the year that "Mary Celeste" sunk.
-Due to the murder the lecture was canceled, but she managed to sign the book and give it to a couple of carnivalers, which she met outside, who wanted to come for a lecture and book signing.
+Due to the murder the lecture was canceled, but she managed to sign the book and give it to a couple of carnival-goers, which she met outside, who wanted to come for a lecture and book signing.
 After she left them she saw the same figure on the bridge, (the same figure that killed Marcel), and got terrified.
 She avoided the confrontation with him by traveling on a gondola, under the darkness and a flare, which she made to distract the figure.
 After a successful distraction, she manages to flee the place unnoticed.

 She lands her gondola at a garden which is a property of that mysterious collector.
 The collector and Sylvie introduce each other, and then Sylvie gives him her find, the chronometer.
 She mentions of a date of sinking to him which is on the chronometer.
 Saint-Germain then wants Sylvie to bring him the chest, but she can't do it because it is a property of a museum now.
 After an argument they came to a deal: She will work for him, and she will get more than a half objects that they will excavate together.
 However it seems they are not alone, three times the Count hesitates, believing he heard something, and on the third occasion, the masked figure from the bridge pops up at the window.
 Saint-Germain mentioned something about a collector in Cairo, who is specializes in Atlantis.
 He doesn't remember his name due to amnesia, that was caused by an accident.
 Sylvie takes a flight to Cairo, in search of that collector.